yawenZz/yawenZz/README.md

-Hi!
-I am Yawen.
+## Hi!
+I’m Yawen (Kelly) 👋

-- 🐱‍💻 Computer Science undergraduate
+- 🐱‍💻 Master's student in CS @ UChicago
-- 🌇 Ningbo, China
+- 🌇 Based in Chicago, IL
+- 💡 Passionate about **UI/UX, software development, and computer architecture**
+- 🚀 Currently working on a Cloud Computing Project & Web Development

+📫 Feel free to connect!

 <!---
 yawenZz/yawenZz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.